-SERVICE AGREEMENTS.
-The Corporation and Parent entered into a services agreement (the "1994 Services Agreement") effective January 3, 1994 pursuant to which Parent agreed to provide certain services to the Corporation through December 31, 1995.
-The Corporation and Parent entered into a new services agreement (the "1996 Services Agreement", and together with the 1994 Services Agreement, the "Services Agreements") on December 20, 1995 which became effective January 1, 1996, pursuant to which Parent agreed to continue to provide certain of these services to the Corporation through December 31, 1997.
+SERVICES AGREEMENT.
+The Corporation and Parent entered into a services agreement on December 20, 1995 which became effective January 1, 1996, pursuant to which Parent agreed to continue to provide certain of these services to the Corporation through December 31, 1998.

-In accordance with the terms of the Services Agreements, the Corporation paid Parent a fixed annual fee for services (the "Annual Services Fee") equal to \$1,093,000 in fiscal 1995, \$1,100,342 in fiscal 1996 and \$1,200,342 in fiscal 1997.
-Under the 1996 Services Agreement as amended, the Corporation has paid Parent an Annual Services Fee equal to \$1,100,342 in fiscal 1996, and \$1,200,342 in fiscal 1997.
-Management of the Corporation believes that the Annual Services Fees under the Services Agreements are on terms no less favorable to the Corporation than could be obtained from unaffiliated third parties.
-If the Corporation determines that it can obtain any of the services to which the Annual Services Fees relate at a cost less than that specified in the Services Agreements, the Corporation may obtain such services from another party and terminate the provision of such services by the Parent with a corresponding reduction in the Annual Services Fee.
+In accordance with the terms of the Services Agreement, the Corporation paid Parent a fixed annual fee for services (the "Annual Services Fee") equal to \$1,100,342 in fiscal 1996, \$1,200,342 in fiscal 1997 and \$1,718,100 in fiscal 1998.
+Management of the Corporation believes that the Annual Services Fees under the Services Agreement are on terms no less favorable to the Corporation than could be obtained from unaffiliated third parties.
+If the Corporation determines that it can obtain any of the services to which the Annual Services Fees relate at a cost less than that specified in the Services Agreement, the Corporation may obtain such services from another party and terminate the provision of such services by the Parent with a corresponding reduction in the Annual Services

-Under each of the Services Agreements, the services to be provided by Parent to the Corporation for the Annual Services Fee include the following:
+Under the Services Agreement, the services to be provided by Parent to the Corporation for the Annual Services Fee include the following:

 LEGAL SERVICES.
-Under each of the Services Agreements, Parent provides legal advice on all matters affecting the Corporation, including, among other things, assistance in the preparation of the Corporation's Securities and Exchange Commission ("SEC") and other regulatory filings, review and negotiation of joint venture and other contractual arrangements, and provision of day-to-day legal advice in the operation of the Corporation's business, including employee related matters.
+Under the Services Agreement, Parent provides legal advice on all matters affecting the Corporation, including, among other things, assistance in the preparation of the Corporation's Securities and Exchange Commission ("SEC") and other regulatory filings, review and negotiation of joint venture and other contractual arrangements, and provision of day-to-day legal advice in the operation of the Corporation's business, including employee related matters.

 FINANCIAL, ACCOUNTING, TAX AND GOVERNMENT CONTRACT MANAGEMENT SERVICES.
-Under each of the Services Agreements, Parent provides the Corporation with (i) cash management, (ii) support in the processing of accounts payable, tax returns and payroll, (iii) conducting periodic internal field audits, and (iv) purchasing assistance on an as needed basis.
-Under the Services Agreements, Parent also provided the Corporation with assistance in (i) deployment of new software for accounting and inmate management, (ii) management and administration of its government contracts, pricing proposals and responding to government inquiries and audits and (iii) the preparation of accounting reports, financial projections, budgets, periodic SEC filings and tax returns.
+Under the Services Agreement, Parent provides the Corporation with (i) treasury operations, (ii) support in the processing of accounts payable, tax returns and payroll, (iii) conducting periodic internal field audits, and (iv) purchasing assistance on an as needed basis.
+Under the Services Agreement, Parent also provided the Corporation with assistance in (i) deployment of new software for accounting and inmate management, (ii) management and administration of its government contracts, pricing proposals and responding to government inquiries and audits and (iii) the preparation of accounting reports, financial projections, budgets, periodic SEC filings and tax returns.

 HUMAN RESOURCES SERVICES.
-Under Each of the Services Agreements, Parent provides the Corporation assistance in the identification and selection of employees and compliance by the Corporation with various equal employment opportunity and other employment related requirements.
-Parent also assists the Corporation in implementing and administering employee benefit plans which comply with applicable laws and regulations
+Under the Services Agreement, Parent provides the Corporation assistance in the identification and selection of employees and compliance by the Corporation with various equal employment opportunity and other employment related requirements.
+Parent also assists the Corporation in implementing and administering employee benefit plans which comply with applicable laws and regulations.